-• yees are also offeuse during sympto ered gloves for tasks that require them to handle frequently touched surfaces om screening. iglass dividers in areas where employees must interact with customers such Iformation centers. • - at areas such as ticket or information booths are separated by at least 6 are configured to ensure physical distancing of at least 6 feet. each o other in all areas nstructed to maintain at least a six (6) feet distance from visitors and from of the museum or gallery.
-Employees may momentarily come closer when yment, or as otherwise necessary.
-Break rooms, restrooms and other common areas are disinfected hourly, on the following schedule: 0 Break rooms 0 Restrooms 0 Other Disinfe ectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Emplo yees are allowed frequent breaks to wash their hands.
-A copy of this protocol h nas been distributed to each employee. instruc ted to avoid shari I their own tools, equipment, and defined workspace.
-Employees have been ng phones, tablets, two-way radios, other work supplies, or office equipment y have also been instructed to never share PPE. shifts of copier remov or uses, whicheve s, fax machines, ers, letter opene ared, they are disinfected with a cleaner appropriate for the surface between it is more frequent, including the following: shared office equipment, such as printers, telephones, keyboards, terminals, ATM PIN pads, staplers, stapleers, surfaces in reception areas, shared workstations, audio and videos, microphone stands, mixer boards, TV monitors), walkie talkies, etc. assign if nece ments are assign essary, to ensure workers to implement cleaning practices during their shift.
-Cleaning ed during working hours as part of the employees' job duties.
-Modify hours, regular, thorough cleaning of workspaces, as appropriate.
-Options for thirdes to assist with the increased cleaning demand are procured, as needed.
+Employees are also offered gloves for tasks that require them to handle frequently touched surfaces or for use during symptom screening.
+Consider the use of plexiglass dividers in areas where employees must interact with customers such as payment booths or information centers.
+Employee workstations at areas such as ticket or information booths are separated by at least 6 feet and common areas are configured to ensure physical distancing of at least 6 feet.
+Employees have been instructed to maintain at least a six (6) feet distance from visitors and from each other in all areas of the museum or gallery.
+Employees may momentarily come closer when necessary to accept payment, or as otherwise necessary.
+Break rooms, restrooms and other common areas are disinfected at the frequency described below, but no less than once per day during operating hours, on the following schedule: o Break rooms o Restrooms o Other Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Employees are allowed frequent breaks to wash their hands.
+A copy of this protocol has been distributed to each employee.
+Each worker is assigned their own tools, equipment, and defined workspace.
+Employees have been instructed to avoid sharing phones, tablets, two-way radios, other work supplies, or office equipment wherever possible.
+They have also been instructed to never share PPE.
+Where items must be shared, they are disinfected with a cleaner appropriate for the surface at least once per day, including the following: shared office equipment, such as copiers, fax machines, printers, telephones, keyboards, terminals, ATM PIN pads, staplers, staple removers, letter openers, surfaces in reception areas, shared workstations, audio and video equipment (microphones, microphone stands, mixer boards, TV monitors), walkie talkies, etc. Time is provided for workers to implement cleaning practices during their shift.
+Cleaning assignments are assigned during working hours as part of the employees' job duties.
+Modify hours, if necessary, to ensure regular, thorough cleaning of workspaces, as appropriate.
+Options for third-party cleaning companies to assist with the increased cleaning demand are procured, as needed.
+All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties.
+Optional-Describe other measures: